-For patient education resources, see Crohn Disease in Children and Teens and Inflammatory Bowel Disease.
+For patient education resources, see Crohn Disease in Children and Teens.

 Patients with necrotizing enterocolitis (NEC) may exhibit a wide spectrum of illness, ranging from mild disease with only guaiac-positive stools to severe disease with peritonitis, perforation, shock, coagulopathy, and death.
 The onset is usually insidious, but illness may progress rapidly.
 The first sign is abdominal distention with gastric retention, emesis, and discomfort.
 Illness may progress to hemodynamic compromise.
 A plain film radiograph of the abdomen can assist in the diagnosis.

 Infants with allergic colitis present with blood and mucus in the stool, vomiting, and diarrhea after introduction of milk when they are aged approximately 1 week to 3 months.
+The symptoms may also be mild and may be indistinguishable from esophageal reflux.
 The syndrome is also known to occur in exclusively breastfed infants, as a reaction to food allergens present in the mother’s diet and appearing in the breast milk.

 The typical presentation of milk-protein sensitivity colitis is the acute onset of blood-streaked mucoid diarrheal stool in a well-appearing infant younger than 6 months.
 The infants do not appear sick or dehydrated, and weight gain is typically within normal limits.